skibu/modulencer/README.md

-# seq--ncer
+# Modulencer
-The goal is to create a sequencer like eurorack module that is different from the rest.
+The goal is to create a combination mulation tool and sequencer (hence, "modulencer") eurorack module that is different from the rest.

 ## Initial goals
  * Be user interface oriented.
 Complicated features, yet easy to use.